Keyboard shortcuts

 In this case, the Kak plugin (from duat-kak) is being modified via the builder pattern in order to have the following settings:

-• The f and t keys will set the search pattern, so n will look for it.
+• The f and t keys will set the search pattern, so n will match them.

 • When pressing I, don't reindent.